 A herniated disc is sometimes also known as a slipped disc or prolapsed disc.
 It can occur anywhere in the spine although is most common in the lower back.
 Here we explain the symptoms, causes and treatment of prolapsed spinal discs.

-What is a Herniated Disc?
+What is a Slipped disc?

-The intervertebral discs are roughly round pads of cartilage which sit between each spinal vertebra (bone).
-Their job is to provide shock absorbtion and to allow the movements of the spine.
+The intervertebral discs are roughly round pads of cartilage that sit between each spinal vertebra (bone).
+Their job is to provide shock absorption and to allow the movements of the spine.
 The spine has a huge range of movement, bending forwards, backward, sideways, and rotating.
-Whilst lumbar disc herniations can occur at any point in the spine, they are most common in the lumbar (lower back) region.
+Whilst lumbar disc herniations can occur at any point in the spine, they are most common in the lumbar (lower back).

 Here there are 5 lumbar vertebrae, separated by 5 intervertebral discs.
-Each vertebrae has a body (large circular area at the front) and three bony processes which protrude out the back.
+Each vertebra has a body (a large circular area at the front) and three bony processes which protrude out the back.
 These are the two transverse processes and the central spinous process.
 Between the body and these processes is a circular hole, which together with the vertebrae above and below, forms a column through which the spinal cord passes.

 What are the Symptoms?

-In the L5/S1 disc herniation the pain is often felt down the back of the leg, often as far as the foot (see sciatica).
+- In the L5/S1 disc herniation, the pain is often felt down the back of the leg, often as far as the foot (see sciatica).

-With L4/L5 herniations the pain may be felt more on the outside of the leg and down into the shin or top of the foot.
+- With L4/L5 herniations the pain may be felt more on the outside of the leg and down into the shin or top of the foot.

-L3/L4 herniations often produce pain on the outer hip and round onto the front of the thigh.
+- L3/L4 herniations often produce pain on the outer hip and round onto the front of the thigh.

-Neural symptoms are those produced b a nerve and include tingling, numbness and weakness.
+- Neural symptoms are those produced b a nerve and include tingling, numbness, and weakness.
 These symptoms are common in those with a slipped disc and tend to be in the areas described above, in line with areas of pain.

-Weakness in the foot is especially common, with difficulty lifting the foot (known as foot drop) often reported in those with L4/L5 herniation.
+- Weakness in the foot is especially common, with difficulty lifting the foot (known as foot drop) often reported in those with L4/L5 herniation.

 - It is often eased by lying down, especially on the unaffected side and maybe at its best first thing in the morning.

-- It could be a condition known as Cauda Equina syndrome which is a serious condition as it may result in permanent loss of bladder or bowel control and paralysis in the lower body.
-Seek medical attention immediately.
+- It could be a condition known as Cauda Equina Syndrome which is a serious condition as it may result in permanent loss of bladder or bowel control and paralysis in the lower body.

 How is a Slipped Disc Diagnosed?

 If you think you may have a slipped disc the best course of action is to visit your Doctor.
-He/she will be able to make an assessment and determine if what treatment or investigations are needed.
+He/she will be able to make an assessment and determine what treatment or investigations are needed.

-In many cases a slipped disc in the lower back will heal with conservative treatment.
-Initially this should involve rest and the use of anti-inflammatory medications or NSAID's such as Ibuprofen.
+- In many cases, a slipped disc in the lower back will heal with conservative treatment.
+Initially, this should involve rest and the use of anti-inflammatory medications or NSAIDs such as Ibuprofen.

-Traction is often helpful for patients with a disc herniation, although in some cases the initial pain relief was followed by an increase in pain after treatment.
+- Traction is often helpful for patients with a disc herniation, although in some cases the initial pain relief was followed by an increase in pain after treatment.

 in cases where the symptoms do not improve or the individual suffers repeated bouts of pain, surgery may be an option.
 There are two procedures that may be carried out:

-A microdiscectomy involves removing only the portion of the disc which has herniated, leaving the rest of the disc intact.
-In most cases this is successful although patients may be prone to further episodes.
-The surgery is usually performed on an out-patient basis and the individual can be back to full work duties within 1-3 weeks.
+- A microdiscectomy involves removing only the portion of the disc which has herniated, leaving the rest of the disc intact.
+In most cases, this is successful although patients may be prone to further episodes.
+The surgery is usually performed on an outpatient basis and the individual can be back to full work duties within 1-3 weeks.

-For substantial or repeated herniations a full discectomy may be performed.
-In this case the entire disc is removed and the vertebrae above and below are fused.
+- For substantial or repeated herniations a full discectomy may be performed.
+In this case, the entire disc is removed and the vertebrae above and below are fused.

-Chiropractor Dr Maria Madge talks about a so called slipped disc or prolapsed disc.
+Chiropractor Dr Maria Madge talks about a so-called slipped disc or prolapsed disc.

-The SI joints are two very large joints which attach the sacrum to the two other parts of the pelvis.
+The SI joints are two very large joints that attach the sacrum to the two other parts of the pelvis.
 They can cause a lot of localised pain, both in the groin area and lower back.

-The pain is felt really low in the back, around the pant-line.
+The pain is felt really low in the back, around the pant line.
 Pain may also refer up the back.